gonzedge/rambling-trie/README.md

 trie
 ```

 If you want to use a custom file format, you will need to provide a custom file reader that defines an `#each_word` method that yields each word contained in the file.
-Look at the [`PlainText` reader][plain-text-reader] class for an example, and at the [Configuration section][configuration] to see how to add your own custom file readers.
+Look at the [`PlainText` reader][rambling_trie_plain_text_reader] class for an example, and at the [Configuration section][rambling_trie_configuration] to see how to add your own custom file readers.

 ### Operations